GhostKellz/ghostshell/PACKAGING.md

-# Packaging Ghostty for Distribution
+# Packaging Ghostshell for Distribution

-Ghostty relies on downstream package maintainers to distribute Ghostty to end-users.
-This document provides guidance to package maintainers on how to package Ghostty for distribution.
+Ghostshell (a fork of Ghostty) relies on downstream package maintainers to distribute Ghostshell to end-users.
+This document provides guidance to package maintainers on how to package Ghostshell for distribution.

+> **Note**: This is packaging guidance for Ghostshell, a fork of [Ghostty](https://github.com/ghostty-org/ghostty).
+> For packaging the original Ghostty, see the original project's documentation.

 > [!IMPORTANT]
 >
-> This document is only accurate for the Ghostty source alongside it.
+> This document is only accurate for the Ghostshell source alongside it.
-> **Do not use this document for older or newer versions of Ghostty!** If
+> **Do not use this document for the original Ghostty or other versions!** If
-> you are reading this document in a different version of Ghostty, please
+> you are packaging the original Ghostty, please refer to that project's documentation.
-> find the `PACKAGING.md` file alongside that version.

 ## Source Tarballs